Key Takeaways From Higher Ed Summit 2019

 Education Cloud Technology Enhancements

 Salesforce.org has dropped the H from the Higher Education Data Architecture, which will now be known as Education Data Architecture, or EDA.
 This change represents an expansion of education adoption from Higher Ed to a broader focus on the K-20 education lifecycle.
 In addition, a summer release date has been specified for the general release of Salesforce Gift Entry Manager (GEM), which is a gift entry solution focusing on the Advancement space.
-You can learn more about the announcements made at Higher Ed Summit in this press release.
+You can learn more about the announcements made at Higher Ed Summit in the press release.